-Fri. / 27 continuation of Othello, Act I Mon. / 30 Preparation for the Annotated Bibliography Assignment (due on the last day of class).
-Writing Researched Arguments, pp. 207-227.
-November Wed. / 1 Bibliography Assignment, continuation Fri. / 5 Bibliography Assignment, continuation Mon. / 6 section in adv Paper #2 Due Poetry Section The Elements of Poetry (pp. 176-181) I will give you a specific reading schedule (titles, page numbers) for this poetry ance.
-Wed. / 8 Poetry Fri. / 10 class cancelled Mon. / 13 Oral Presentation Assignment This is an in-class writing assignment.
-You will write a five hundred word, two- paragraph essay in class on one of the characters we will have read about this semester.
+Wed. / 11 In-Class Essay / Oral Presentation Assignment

+This is an in-class writing assignment.
+You will write a two hundred and fifty word, two-paragraph essay in class on one of the characters we will have read about this semester.
 You will discuss the significance of that character to the story in which the character appears, and you will explain your reaction to that character (why you like or dislike that character).
 You will read your essay to the class, then turn in the essay to me.

-Wed. / 15 continuation of Oral Presentation Assignment, in-class writing Fri. / 17 continuation of Oral Presentation Assignment You will read your paragraphs to the class.
-Mon. / 20 continuation of Oral Presentation Assignment You will read your paragraphs to the class.
+- Fri. / 13 continuation of In-Class Essay / Oral Presentation Assignment You will complete your in-class writing. - Mon. / 16 continuation of In-Class Essay / Oral Presentation Assignment -- You will read your paragraphs to the class. - Wed. / 18 continuation of In-Class / Oral Presentation Assignment

+--You will read your paragraphs to the class.